 A convenient way to get news on deposit legislation around the world, plus beverage and recycling industry news, all in one place.
 CRI compiles articles from various news sources and sends them to your inbox once a week.

-CRI's quarterly newsletter contains current information on states, provinces and countries considering new or expanded bottle bills, as well as other current information on container and package recycling.
+CRI's print newsletter contains current information on states, provinces and countries considering new or expanded bottle bills, as well as other current information on container and packaging recycling.

 Over the past several years, container deposit programs have been adopted at a rapid rate in nations across the globe.
 What's pushing the trend?
 And is it a preview of things to come in the U.S.?
 Download PDF [PDF, 908KB]